gandalf3/The-Queen-s-Workers/bugtracker.md

 BUG: ants don't become honey ants
 (tried using replaceMesh, but that didn't work.
 Looks like we'll have to kill main ant and spawn a honey ant in its place)

-BUG: ants don't starve properly
+BUG: ants don't starve properly FIXED

-BUG: ants carrying part of a resource when it gets used up become lost
+BUG: ants carrying part of a resource when it gets used up become lost FIXED

-BUG: ants don't always go to the special food buildings
+BUG: ants don't always go to the special food buildings FIXED

 BUG: ants react to clicks while in build mode